MicrosoftDocs/msix-docs/msix-src/packaging-tool/insider-program.md

 - Defaults to signing a package if a default signing certificate is specified in the settings
 - Allow negative installer codes to be specified in the settings
+- Honor PowerShell installer exit codes
+- Informs the user when they need a restart for the driver

 You can find the full history of MSIX Packaging Tool release notes [here](release-notes/history.md).